-Bells can also be facilitating with an extra low E resonance key.
-This solves in many cases the well-known low E pitch problem and makes the sound of the low E fit much better into the scale.
+Bells can also facilitate an extra low E resonance key.
+This solves the well-known low E pitch problem in many cases and makes the sound of the low E fit much better into the scale.
 It will require that you also have the low e mechanism on your instrument.

->

-> The other ring found on most bells is the larger, lower ring.
+The other ring found on most bells is the larger, lower ring.
 It often has a dull finish and is not silver-plated.
 Because the ring was shrunk and pressed onto the bell when produced, any sliver plating would be damaged in the process.
 Both upper and lower rings are very good protection against accidental damage.

 When the humidity gets very low, rings often become loose and can buzz or rattle when playing.
 A quick and easy solution is to put a wet cloth around the ring or to ask your repairman to shrink the ring so that it fits again.
 If rings on a barrel or top of the bell become loose enough to be completely removed, a thin layer of paper can be placed around the wood and the ring pressed over it.
 Never glue any of the rings.

 Choose country w/o VAT